Meet ADAA's committed and passionate team members.

 Ms. Gurley served as both the Assistant Dean for International and Graduate Programs, at the Georgetown University School of Law and as an Adjunct Faculty Member.
 While at Georgetown she created the International Human Rights and National Security Law Certificate Programs.
 Ms. Gurley also worked as the Deputy Executive Director of Equal Justice Works, and as the Director of Legal Reform at the East West Management Institute (EWMI), where she managed several overseas offices, created EWMI’s first land reform program, and expanded programming to Asia.
 She also ran the Association of Corporate Business Travel Executives, where she opened the association’s first office in Latin America and testified before Congress on privacy issues.

 Ms. Gurley has extensive non-profit Board experience.
 She has served on the Boards of Film Aid International, on the Board of the Conflict Resolution Center of Montgomery County, and currently serves on the Executive Committee of the International Executive Service Corps (IESC).
-She also serves on the Advisory Committee for Her Wealth, an organization promoting financial literacy for women.
+She is also a member of the Board of Directors of INMED Partnerships for Children and serves on the Advisory Committee for Her Wealth, an organization promoting financial literacy for women.

 Over the past five years, she has served as a technical expert volunteer on capacity building projects in Cambodia, Philippines, and Tanzania.
 For her volunteer work, she has been awarded the Frank Pace award by IESC as well as the 2020 Innovator of the Year award by USAID’s Farmer- to- Farmer program.

 Ms. Gurley is a Phi Beta Kappa and received her law degree from the University of Virginia School of Law.
 She is a member of the Virginia Bar.
 Ms. Gurley has worked in 30+ countries and speaks French, German, and Hungarian.